appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 ---
 title: 'API Reference'
 meta_title: 'API Reference for SearchBase'
-meta_description: 'SearchBase is a lightweight and platform agnostic search library for ElasticSearch.'
+meta_description: 'SearchBase is a lightweight and platform agnostic search library for Elasticsearch.'
 keywords:
     - apireference
     - searchbase